k0reanach0/Commands/README.md

 ```

 ##### ZIP All December Images
+`find` - searches a directory structure for files matching an expression
+`xargs` - exectues an arbitrary command using the output of a previous command as arguments
+`egrep` - searches for text matching a given regular expression
+`identify` - retrieves image metadata (part of ImageMagick)
+`cut` - extracts segments of text
+`tar` - creates file archives

+Individually, these are fairly simple programs.
+They are often useful individually, but they don't do terribly complex things.

+But say you want to search through your file system and gather all of your winter holiday season pictures from any year into a single archive?
+Well, maybe you can find some big monolothic program that will do it for you; you might have to pay for it, it surely does way more than you need, and yet still probably won't do exactly what you want.
+Or instead, you can compose several simple programs to accomplish your goal:

 ```bash
 find . -iname '*.jp*g' -print0 \
  | xargs -0 -L 1 -I @ identify -format '%[EXIF:DateTime] %d/%f\n' @ \